 How to Find a Medi-Cal Approved Doula in California

-As Revital Carroll, a pregnancy and postpartum doula serving families in Santa Cruz, I often help mothers navigate this process.
-Many are surprised to learn that they may qualify for covered visits that support pregnancy, birth, and the first 40 days postpartum—a time traditionally devoted to healing, nourishment, and integration.
-Understanding how to locate an insurance-approved doula can help families access meaningful support when they need it most.
+I’m Revital Carroll, a pregnancy and postpartum doula serving families in Santa Cruz county.
+I often help mothers navigate the process of finding the right doula for their needs.
+Many are surprised to learn that they qualify for covered visits that support pregnancy, birth, and the first year postpartum—a time traditionally devoted to healing, nourishment, and integration.

 prenatal education and preparation